Farnese Hercules: History

 The rediscovered statue quickly made its way into the collection of Cardinal Alessandro Farnese, grandson of Pope Paul III.
 Alessandro Farnese was well placed to form one of the greatest collections of classical sculpture that had been assembled since antiquity.
 It stood for generations in its own room at Palazzo Farnese, Rome, where the statue was surrounded by frescoed depictions of the hero's mythical feats that were created by Annibale Carracci and his studio, executed in the 1590s.
-The Farnese statue was moved to Naples in 1787 with most of the Farnese Collection and is now displayed in the Museo Archeologico Nazionale there.
+The Farnese statue was moved to Naples in 1787 with most of the Farnese Collection and is now displayed there in the Museo Archeologico Nazionale.

 The sculpture has been reassembled and restored by degrees.
-According to a letter of Guglielmo della Porta, the head had been recovered separately, from a well in Trastevere, and was bought for Farnese through the agency of della Porta, whose legs made to complete the figure were so well regarded that when the original legs were recovered from ongoing excavations in the Baths of Caracalla, della Porta's were retained, on Michelangelo's advice, in part to demonstrate that modern sculptors could bear direct comparison with the ancients.
-The original legs, from the Borghese collection, were not reunited with the sculpture until 1787.
-Goethe, in his Italian Journey, recounts his differing impressions upon seeing the Hercules with each set of legs, however, marvelling at the clear superiority of the original ones.
+According to a letter by Guglielmo della Porta, the head was found separately in a well in Trastevere.
+It was bought for the Farnese collection through della Porta's help.
+He also made replacement legs to complete the figure.
+These legs were so well regarded that when the original legs were later found at the Baths of Caracalla, della Porta's were kept.
+This was on Michelangelo's advice—to show that modern sculptors could match the ancients.
+The original legs ended up in the Borghese collection and were not reunited with the statue until 1787.
+Goethe wrote about the statue in his Italian Journey.
+He described seeing it with both sets of legs and was amazed at how much better the original ones were.

 Hercules is caught in a rare moment of repose.
 Leaning on his knobby club, which is draped with the pelt of the Nemean lion, he holds the apples of the Hesperides, but conceals them behind his back, cradled in his right hand.
 Many engravings and woodcuts spread the fame of the Farnese's Hercules.
 By 1562, the find was already included in the set of engravings for Speculum Romanae Magnificentiae ("Mirror of Rome's Magnificence") and connoisseurs, artists, and tourists gaped at the original, which stood in the courtyard of the Palazzo Farnese, protected under the arcade.
 In 1590–91, during his trip to Rome, Hendrik Goltzius sketched the statue in the palazzo courtyard.
-Later (in 1591), Goltzius recorded the less-common rear view, in a bravura engraving (illustration, right), which emphasizes the already exaggerated muscular form with swelling and tapering lines that flow over the contours.
+Later (in 1591), Goltzius recorded the less-common rear view, in a bravura engraving (illustration, right), which emphasizes the already bulky muscular form with swelling and tapering lines that flow over the contours.
 The young Rubens made quick sketches of the planes and massing of the statue of Hercules.
 Before photography, prints were the only way to put the image into many hands.